Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

 input-file:
   - Microsoft.Authorization/preview/2022-08-01-preview/policyVariables.json
   - Microsoft.Authorization/preview/2022-08-01-preview/policyVariableValues.json

+# Needed when there is more than one input file
+override-info:
+  title: PolicyClient
 ```

 ### Tag: package-changes-2022-05

 These settings apply only when `--tag=package-changes-2022-05` is specified on the command line.